Sprayer

 Double or bogie axles offer good stability during spraying operations, limiting pressure on the ground and, consequently, soil compaction.
 On the other hand, they have the disadvantage of reducing the turning radius.

-These are the heart of the sprayer.
-The pumps move the liquid not only for spraying but also for agitation in the tank.
-They are characterised by a characteristic curve that represents the pump's ability to move the spray liquid as a function of the required pressure.
+In a way, it's the heart of the sprayer.
+The pump moves the liquid not only for spraying but also for agitation in the tank.
+It is characterised by a characteristic curve that represents the pump's ability to move the spray liquid as a function of the required pressure.

-There are several types of pump on the market:
+There are several pump families on the market:

 • Centrifugal pumps